IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_snapshots.md

 # Creating a VolumeSnapshot

-Create a VolumeSnapshot yaml file for a specific PersistentVolumeClaim (PVC).
+Create a VolumeSnapshot YAML file for a specific PersistentVolumeClaim (PVC).

 VolumeSnapshotClass needs to be present before a VolumeSnapshot can be created.
 For more information, see [Creating a VolumeSnapshotClass](csi_ug_config_create_vol_snapshotclass.md).